burningion/minimum-viable-christmas-lights/README.md

 ![Christmas Gif](https://i.giphy.com/media/1i5c6D15vpmeE3q4bA/giphy.webp)

 My Christmas lights controlled via a Z-Wave stick and an NVIDIA Jetson Nano.
+There is an accompanying blog post at [Make Art with Python](https://www.makeartwithpython.com/blog/minimum-viable-christmas-lights/).

 The UI is a Flask frontend, and / or a React Native App for iOS / Android.